 Although it has been a fixture at the casino for awhile, the Casino Royale’s Denny’s has been moved and remodeled, with a new entrance accessible from the Strip.
 It is always crowded and can be a nice change of pace from the expensive meals and breakfasts in places like the numerous Venetian restaurants next door.
 Denny’s states it is the busiest Denny’s in the nation.

-Also new to the Casino Royale, (as of January 2015), is the popular hamburger joint, White Castle.
+Also found at Casino Royale is the popular hamburger joint, White Castle.

 The restaurant is accessible from the north side of the casino, and is a great treat, for those of you who enjoy the unique 2 inch by 2 inch steamed sliders.